Maksijo/blog/aboutme.md

 Hello everyone.
 I have the following qualities:

-- I lose everything in gamble.
+- I lose everything in gambling.
-- Earn money to lose everything in gamble.
+- Earn money to lose everything in gambling.

 What else do you need?